Variety (is the spice of life)

 Undoubtedly, the best thing about natural sciences is the unique atmosphere of the course.
 Small year sizes mean that you get to know people in your own year and people in other years too.
 This is pretty much unheard of in a university setting because most courses have more than 150 people per year.

 For academic issues, Dr. Katherine Selby (director of our board of studies) runs a drop-in session weekly.
-During these drop-ins she is always happy to discuss any problems that come from working between departments.
-For example: when four departments set five deadlines within four days of each other, she’s happy to try and liaise between different members of staff, in order to resolve the problem.
+During these drop-ins she is always happy to discuss any problems that come from working between subjects.
+For example: when four subjects set five deadlines within four days of each other, she’s happy to try and liaise between different members of staff, in order to resolve the problem.

 For more day-to-day issues, there are three members of staff who are permanently attached to the NatSci common room.
 Professor Roddy Vann is one of the brains behind the formation of the natural sciences programme here at York; and is the sounding board for many of our weird and wacky theoretical ideas for improvement around the course.